How to Start Affiliate Marketing: A Beginner's Realistic Plan

 -

 Publish consistently, not frequently.
 Two genuinely excellent articles per week beats ten mediocre ones.
-Remember, Google’s December 2025 update specifically flagged publishing velocity spikes as a negative signal.
+Google’s December 2025 update specifically flagged publishing velocity spikes as a negative signal [2].
 Steady, quality-focused output is the move.

-Watch Out: Almost 79.3% of affiliate marketers now use AI-driven content creation tools, according to Authority Hacker research cited by AffiliateStatistics.marketing.
+Watch Out: About 79% of affiliate marketers now use AI-driven content creation tools [4].
 That means the internet is flooding with AI-generated affiliate content.
-Google’s December 2025 update specifically improved its ability to detect content lacking human expertise.
+Google’s 2025 and 2026 core updates specifically improved detection of content lacking human expertise.
 If you’re using AI tools (and you should, they’re helpful for drafts and outlines), you must add your own voice, your own experience, and your own original examples.
 AI as a co-pilot is smart.
 AI as the entire pilot is a ranking death sentence.

 How to Choose Affiliate Programs Without Getting Burned